thunlp/LLMxMapReduce/README.md

 ## Starting the Parallel Processing Backend

-To enable parallel processing, you need to start the parallel processing backend.
+To enable parallel processing, you need to start the parallel processing backend. *If you plan to use the native OpenAI API or vLLM's OpenAI-Compatible Server instead, you can skip this section and refer to the [🔄 Alternative Option: Using OpenAI API](#-alternative-option-using-openai-api) section.*

-Run the following command:
+To start the parallel processing backend, run the following command:

 ```bash
 bash URLs/start_gunicorn.sh --hf-model-name=your/model/path --per-proc-gpus 2 --quantization None --cuda-visible-devices 0,1,2,3,4,5,6,7 --port=5002